bloominstituteoftechnology/webapi-ii-challenge/patrick/README.md

   "watch": "npm test -- --watch"
   ```

-  - using `npm run watch` to run nyancat with automatic updating
+  - using `npm run watch` to run nyancat with automatic updating - DONE √

 - To test your application in your browser, or by using
   [Postman](https://www.getpostman.com/), make sure you've installed `nodemon`